GWilloughby99/Bicycle-Theft-in-the-West-Midlands/README.md

 "We get a lot of people in here who do get their bicycles stolen.
 They are always looking for replacements because they don't want it to happen again.
 Make sure you get a very good lock and get some insurance.

-When you are buying a lock, you are investing in time.
+"When you are buying a lock, you are investing in time.
 The better the lock, the longer it will take so it will give you a chance."

 On average, 33% of crimes concluded without an identifiable suspect.